47degrees/run-wild-run-free/presentation.md

 # Code reuse? #

-Can we make our code available to other runtimes beside `Future`.
+Can we make our code work in the context of other types beside `Future`?

 ---

 # Abstracting over the return type #

-Our services are coupled to `Future`
+As it stands our services are coupled to `Future`.

 ```scala
 type Service[A, B] = A => Future[B]